PlaidCloud/website/content/en/docs/tasks/job/indexed-parallel-processing-static.md

 <!-- overview -->

-In this example, you will run a Kubernetes Job that uses multiple parallel worker processes.
+In this example, you will run a PlaidCloud Job that uses multiple parallel worker processes.
 Each worker is a different container running in its own Pod.
 The Pods have an _index number_ that the control plane sets automatically, which allows each Pod to identify which part of the overall task to work on.

 The pod index is available in the {{< glossary_tooltip text="annotation" term_id="annotation" >}}
-`batch.kubernetes.io/job-completion-index` as a string representing its decimal value.
+`batch.PlaidCloud.io/job-completion-index` as a string representing its decimal value.
 In order for the containerized task process to obtain this index, you can publish the value of the annotation using the [downward API](/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#the-downward-api) mechanism.